 Whatever support model you have, cybersecurity should start on Day One.
 What follows is a "top five checklist" of measures that are absolutely vital.
-Make sure these are in place at the very beginning, even if there are just one or two staff, then complete the other "good" recommendations as soon as possible.
+Make sure these are in place at the very beginning, then complete the other "good" recommendations as soon as possible.
 If these measures were not part of your first digital plan, don't worry.
 It isn't too late to adopt effective security measures and protect what you are already doing.